nojronatron/nojronatron.github.io/continuing-education/retro-blargh.md

 Reviewed some of Ryan's code for the LingoBingo project.
 He's working on a play again button, so I reviewed the code, pulled in his changes and ran them, and sent him some feedback.
 That functionality will definitely be needed but it's not fully baked yet.

+On Friday I experienced some anxiety figuring out why some of my Jest Tests were failing, and others would appear to hang.
+There are key takeaways for Friday that cover most of the items but there was one remaining question: Do Jest Tests run in parallel?
+Behavior of `npm test` output and the errors I was seeing suggested that was the case, and today I verified it with some internet searching.
+According to www.oreilly.com and [a github facebook Jest issue 5818](https://github.com/facebook/jest/issues/5818).
+A read through provided some detail on how Jest operates.

+Key takeaway on Jest parallelism:

+> Assume Jest will run your tests in parallel.
+It might not, but unexpected side-effects will happen when assuming otherwise.

 ## Saturday 8-Oct-2022

 Today I worked through writing the basics of a Graph Data Structure, and the traversal algorithms.
 I found an interesting slide deck for a computer science class at the UW [CSE 417: Algorithms and Computational Complexity](https://courses.cs.washington.edu/courses/cse417/12wi/notes/03graphs.pdf) that was helpful.
 It had an interesting quote from [Walter Ruzzo](https://homes.cs.washington.edu/~ruzzo/), Professor of Computer Science & Engineering and Adjunct Professor at the University of Washington.